simoneSantoni/NLP-orgs-markets/README.md

 Each block of the program has both theory and applications.
 I will cover the *theory part* in a series of Coursera-alike video-recordings.
-The main focus will be the Jupyter slideshow; on the bottom-right corner of the screen you will see my [Mini-Me](https://en.wikipedia.org/wiki/Mini-Me) hand-waving for circa one hour.
+The main focus will be the Jupyter slideshow; on the top-right corner of the screen you will see my [Mini-Me](https://en.wikipedia.org/wiki/Mini-Me) hand-waving for circa one hour.
 I will release the video-recordings on a weekly basis ―